Refinitiv/refinitiv-ui/documents/src/pages/elements/number-field.md

 ## Accessibility
 ::a11y-intro::

-`ef-number-field` is assigned `role="textbox"`.
+`ef-number-field` is assigned `role="spinbutton"`.
 States such as `disabled` or `readonly` are programmatically updated to match the element’s visual state.

 `ef-number-field` has already managed the role and states but you must ensure that the element has associated label by using `placeholder`, `aria-label`, `aria-labelledby` or `label[for="<element.id>"]`